simonmichael/hledger/hledger/hledger.m4.md

 commodity 1.000,00 EUR
 commodity 1 000 000.0000   ; the no-symbol commodity
 ```

-Commodities do not have tags (tags in the comment will be ignored).

 A commodity directive's sample amount must always include a period or comma decimal mark
 (this rule helps disambiguate decimal marks and digit group marks).